To Index or Not to Index: Optimizing Exact Maximum Inner Product Search: A Simple, Hardware-Friendly Index

 \begin{proof} This is by construction: Algorithm~\ref{alg:mz_special} sorts each list in descending order by the corresponding $ r_{ci}^*$. \end{proof}

-This fact, coupled with the fact that each $\hat{r}^{b}_i$ is a true upper bound on the rating for item $i$ for each user $u$ assigned to $\c$, establishes our correctness criteria.
+This property, coupled with the fact that each $\hat{r}^{b}_i$ is a true upper bound on the rating for item $i$ for each user $u$ assigned to $\c$, establishes our correctness criteria.
 First, we prove the upper bound:

-\begin{lemma}[Upper bound in index lists] Given $r_{ci}^*$ corresponding to item $\i$, $\forall$ users $\u$ assigned to $\c$, $r_{ci}^* \geq \frac{\u \cdot \i}{\norm{\u}}$. \end{lemma}
+\begin{lemma}[Upper bound in index lists] Given $r_{ci}^*$ corresponding to item $\mathbf{i}$, $\forall$ users $\u$ assigned to $\c$, $r_{ci}^* \geq \frac{\u^T \mathbf{i}}{\norm{\u}}$. \end{lemma}